c-clin/react-fun-portfolio/README.md

 # React-Fun-Portfolio

-## This is a fun, side project I've started to build to put my knowledge of React to use.
+## This is a side project that I've started for fun to play around with my React knowledge.

 ### Dependencies
 * React.js